InfinitumForm/serbian-transliteration/readme.txt

 ﻿=== Transliteration - WordPress Transliteration ===
 Contributors: ivijanstefan, creativform, dizajn24 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=creativform@gmail.com
-Tags: cyrillic, latin, transliteration, latinisation, serbian, letter, script, multilanguage, wpml-compatible, gutenberg, elementor
+Tags: cyrillic, latin, transliteration, latinisation, serbian, latinizacija, preslovljavanje, letter, script, multilanguage, wpml-compatible, gutenberg, elementor
-Requires at least: 3.0
+Requires at least: 5.0
 Tested up to: 5.5
 Requires PHP: 7.0
-Stable tag: 1.0.6
+Stable tag: 1.0.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 All in one Cyrillic to Latin transliteration plugin for WordPress that actually works.

 == Description ==
 This is a simple and easy plugin with which you can translate your WordPress installation from Cyrillic to Latin and vice versa in a few clicks.
-Serbian transliteration also supports special shortcodes that you can use to partially translate parts of the content.
+This transliteration also supports special shortcodes that you can use to partially translate parts of the content.

 = FEATURES =